KimmyJay726/Frozenslime-studio/README.md

 # Frozenslime-studio
-A Website to host all of Olivia's amazing creations :)
+A Website to host amazing creations made by a super duper creative person :)